 Nothing too complicated, but complex enough to have probably needed a constant amount of adjustment and lubrication given where these were mounted, and treated?
 Perhaps this is why an entirely mechanical solution, with fine gears, wasn’t favoured?
 The one I photographed looked vandalised, but maybe only because the sea air had already helped remove half the side door already?

-You can still buy coin operated telescopes of course – take a look here or here.
+You can still buy coin operated telescopes of course – the biggest UK based company appears to be Tourist Telescopes which is also worth a quick look for the specials and one-offs they sell.
 Perhaps 5G will finally bring us low power, ubiquitous contactless micro payments meaning the true end of the coin operated anything?
-Here at RCV we say ‘down with that sort of thing’ 😉
+Here at RCV we say ‘down with that sort of thing’ 😉 That said ‘donation slots’ seem to be another way forward, looking at the website above, the telescope being free but the slot available for any coin to be securely deposited.

 The £1 coin era has now reached the last remaining telescopes – at least in parts of Devon.
 Here we are on Seaton seafront but most of them seem in the area look the same now;